bignerdranch/Deferred/README.md

 It sometimes just doesn't make *sense* to be able to `fill` something; if you have a `Deferred` wrapping `UIApplication`'s push notification token, what does it mean if someone in your codebase calls `fill` on it?

-You may have noticed that anybody can call `upon` and `fill` on `Deferred` at any time; it's **read-write**.
-The former is fundamental, but the latter may be a liability as different pieces of code interact with each other.
-There's no concern to be had about thread safety, but instead about access: how do you limit illogical control flow, make it **read-only**?
+You may have noticed that anybody can call `upon` on a `Deferred` type; this is fundamental.
+But the same is true of `fill`, and this may be a liability as different pieces of code interact with each other.
+How can we make it **read-only**?

 For this reason, Deferred is split into `FutureType` and `PromiseType`, both protocols the `Deferred` type conforms to.
 You can think of these as the "reading" and "writing" sides of a deferred value; a future can only be `upon`ed, and a promise can only be `fill`ed.